AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

         Return the final solution $\mathbf{w}$

   Please note that since we have used a non-linear activation function (the sigmoid), there is no direct least squares solution for the logistic regression model.
 However, since its loss function is concave (can be proven to be quadratic), we can still come up with closed form solution based on Newton-Raphson technique to yield the iterative reweighted least square solution.
-This is however, outside the scope of our coverage and will not be necessary for the rest of our presentation.
+This is however, outside the scope of our coverage and will not be necessary for the rest of this unit.

 ### More about cross entropy